Skip to content

 • Both: Returns whether a patient is in pain.
 If a patient is in cardiac arrest, it is not possible to diagnose pain since he is not responsive.

-There are various types of different wounds.
-Wound could also be small, medium or large.
+There are various types of wounds.
+Wounds can also be small, medium or large.
 Each type of bandage has a different effectiveness for different types of wounds.

 Wounds_Graph.png